natdeleeuw/Newstrail/README.md

-# Newstrail Prototype
+# Newstrail
-A prototype model for generating articles based on multiple input texts for the Newstrail project.
+A model for generating articles based on multiple input articles about the same news.

 ---

 ## Project Overview
-The Newstrail Prototype processes a set of articles on a specific topic, identifies common themes and differing perspectives, and generates a neutral, well-structured article that highlights these findings.
-The project uses OpenAI's API for natural language processing and requires a properly structured directory setup for smooth execution.
+The model processes a set of articles on a specific topic, identifies common themes and differing perspectives, and generates a impartial, well-structured article that highlights these findings.

+## Requirements to run the model locally

+ The project requires a properly structured directory setup (see next paragraph) for smooth execution. following libraries/API/frameworks are needed :
+ 1. **Python**: Ensure you have Python 3.8 or later installed.
+You can download it from [python.org](https://www.python.org/).
+ 2. **OpenAI API Key**: If you have no OpenAI API key, we can temporary provide you one for testing purposes.

 ---